 Enlightenment through nine five: to set a right target, as well as trust and fully authorise the person who is in charge.
 To protect the country from invasion is a good reason to dispatch troops, and the troops are willing to fight; there is no fault.
 However, confusing leadership will lead to defeat; it is ominous to persist in disrupting the leadership.
-If this line acts accordingly, it will lose correlation with line 2 when it changes to masculine; then the hexagram will become Repeated Kan (29), multiple peril.
+If this line acts willfully and changes to masculine in the end, line 2 will lose correlation with it, and the hexagram will become Repeated Kan (29), multiple peril.

 The 6th line

-Text: The ancestral king ordered, (in accordance with achieved merit, the troops to be offered) posts of duke or clan leader; the villain should not be employed.
+The ancestral king ordered, in accordance with achieved merit the troops are assigned to establish states and inherit families (i.e. offered posts of duke or clan leader) (開國承家).
+The villain should not be employed.